From Selling Cars to Selling Services – OEMs’ Challenges in Securing Complex Data Environments

 Connected mobile apps are another area that OEMs are increasingly utilizing.
 BMW has three disparate smartphone applications.
 One has the power to lock/unlock the car, change the temperature, and locate the car remotely, as well as sync with your favorite apps and infotainment systems.
 The second provides technical information for electric vehicles, such as battery levels and range, while the Roadside Assistance app dispatches help to your location when it’s needed.

 These exciting opportunities are opening doors for OEMs to do far more than ‘just’ sell cars.
 The future for car manufacturers shows their capabilities in a virtual marketplace of innovation, from providing car-related services like car wash and maintenance services, to integration with ride-sharing, mobility providers and leisure activities.
 We’re living in a reality where your connected vehicle could soon autonomously obtain a parking place for you in advance, or book a table at the restaurant you’re traveling to.
-It seems the future for OEMs is in services as much as products.
+It seems the future for electric vehicle OEMs is in services as much as products.

 Challenges of Securing this Complex Environment